Before you start

-If this feels technical, that's because trading uses a specialized vocabulary.
-Good news: it's a small vocabulary.
-Maybe 40 terms total.
+If this all feels technical, that's because trading uses a specialized vocabulary.
+The good news: it's a small vocabulary.
+Maybe 30 terms total.
 Once you know them, every market conversation suddenly makes sense.

-This guide explains each term the first time it appears, in a blue "📖 What does X mean?" box.
+This guide explains each term the first time it appears.
 You'll also see links to deeper lessons.
-Don't try to master everything at once — click a link when a term is fuzzy, get clarity, come back.
+Don't try to master everything at once — click a link when a term is fuzzy, get clarity, come back to the guide.

-The Wanderer Financial Academy teaches trading fundamentals — charts, strategies, risk management.
-The Supplemental course fills the gaps — concepts the academy skips (R-multiples, regime, daily bias, broker setup, etc.).
+The Wanderer Financial Academy teaches the trading fundamentals — charts, strategies, risk management.
+The Supplemental course fills the gaps — the specific dashboard concepts the academy doesn't touch (R-multiples, regime, daily bias, etc.).

-💡 Recommended reading order: (1) Open a brokerage account via Supplemental S19.
-(2) Read this guide once, clicking any link for terms that are fuzzy.
-(3) Do the Academy in order — ~90 minutes.
-(4) Do the Supplemental course — ~60 minutes.
-(5) Re-read this guide.
+💡 Recommended reading order: (1) Read this guide once, clicking any link for terms that are fuzzy.
+(2) Do the Academy in order — it takes ~90 minutes.
+(3) Do the Supplemental course — 60 minutes.
+(4) Re-read this guide.
 It will read completely differently.
-(6) Paper trade on the dashboard for a week.
-(7) Take your first real trade.
+(5) Then open the dashboard and take your first trade.

 ⚠️ Don't skip the quizzes.
 Both courses have quick-check questions.
 Answer them before clicking through — even on topics you think you know.
 The quizzes catch subtle misunderstandings that cost real money later.